Last Updated on 10/04/2023 by Chris Gampat

-The Sony 55mm f1.8 lens is one of the companies first full-frame offerings for the A7 and A7R.
+The Sony 55mm f1.8 lens is one of the company’s first full-frame offerings for the A7 and A7R.
 One of the advantages it has over its 35mm f2.8 sibling is that it has a faster aperture.
 The sheer power of the A7 and the A7R left many wondering why the initial lens offerings aren’t faster, but with time, the lens options will grow.
 The 55mm f1.8 performs very well when paired with the A7, and it delivers some beautiful bokeh thanks in no small part to its nine aperture blades.
 And it’s weather sealed, too.

--Smooth & large focusing ring
+- Smooth & large focusing ring

--Lens hood adds a good amount of length to the front
+- Lens hood adds a good amount of length to the front

--No depth of field scale
+- No depth of field scale

 For this review, we used the Sony 55mm f1.8 with the Sony A7.
+Over the years, we’ve used it on a large variety of cameras that Sony makes.

 |Angle of View||42.9°|

 The Sony 55mm f1.8 is the closest option to a standard 50mm that is built for the full-frame E-mount.
 It has a good amount of weight to it that’ll cause the A7 to dip down when strung around your neck.
-You’ll save a bit of a space with the hood either off or reversed as the hood adds a substantial amount of length to the front.
+You’ll save a bit of space with the hood either off or reversed, as the hood adds a substantial amount of length to the front.

 The only control you’ll get with this lens is the large focus ring that sits in front of the Zeiss branding.
 It moves very smoothly, but given its metal construction, it can get very cold in these bitterly frigid winter months.
 Aside from the aperture, one of the best features about this lens is the fact that it’s weather-sealed.
 On some of the rainier days this past month, this lens performed admirably.

-The Sony 55mm f1.8 is a strong entry to the FE line both in terms design and optical quality.
+The Sony 55mm f1.8 is a strong entry to the FE line both in terms of design and optical quality.
 With a weather-sealed body and nine aperture blades, this lens is dense and sits comfortably in the hand.
 It does well in various weather conditions, but we urge you to stay inside during more extreme bouts of weather.

 Through my travels across Manhattan, Brooklyn and Queens, the 55mm held up remarkably well; and I can only imagine what the next iteration of this lens will bring.